-I’m pleased to introduce you to fellow Tyneside writer and Trestle author Malcolm Holt.
-He’s recently had the first installment of his series ‘Crime Tyne Shots’ published as an e-book.
+I’m pleased to introduce you to fellow Tyneside writer Malcolm Holt.
+He’s recently had a collection of short stories ‘Hard Drive’ published as an e-book.
 Here, he tells us about his journey as a writer.

 How did I get into writing?
 Apart from having a vivid imagination and writing stories at school, my first grown-up brush with literature came when I spent a year at teacher training college.
 The college had a thriving student union and a nine-hole golf course.
 When I wasn’t skipping lectures to play golf, I helped to create and co-edit a student union magazine.
 For the magazine I co-wrote humorous stories and an agony aunt page.
 It was a lot of fun.
 Needless to say, at the end of the academic year I decided that I didn’t want to be a teacher.